spacedogXYZ/common-cause-share/_posts/2020-11-23-our-time-now-1.md

 title: Our Time Now
 share_header: You're almost done!
 share_subhead: Use these sharing tools to spread the word
 share_text: "Democracy must work for all of us.
-Despite many barriers, we turned out in record numbers to pick new leaders.
-And now we will hold our new government to account - not to merely tackle the COVID crisis - but to make this a place where all of us can thrive. #OurTimeNow"
+Despite barriers, we turned out in record numbers to pick new leaders.
+Now we will hold our new government to account - not just to tackle the COVID crisis, but to make this a place where we all can thrive. #OurTimeNow "
 share_image: /assets/uploads/ourtimenow2.jpg
 ---
 <!--StartFragment-->